pathakshashank17/Lookout/README.md

 - Click here to download > [Release zip file](https://github.com/pathakshashank17/Lookout/archive/v1.0.zip)
 - Download the zip file and extract it.
 - Open chrome, click on ellipsis on top right corner.
-- Go to `More tools` >  `Extensions` and toggle on the `Developer mode` toggler.
+- Go to `More tools` >  `Extensions` and **toggle on** the `Developer mode` toggler.
 - Now click on `Load unpacked`
-- Browse over to the cloned repo and select the folder.
-The extension has now been installed.
+- A popup will open asking you to select the folder containing extracted files.
+Browse over to the folder containing extracted files and click `OK` aaaand you are done !

 <h2 align="center">Usage</h2>